lalitvarshney98/ExamHub/README.md

 ### Adding Questions to a Quiz
-- Users: Professors or anyone who has logged in with an Admin Profile
+- Admin login with same login page with own credential
 - How to Get Here: Click on the ‘Questions’ button from the row of buttons below the name of a created quiz within the Quizzes Page
 - How to Create Your First Question:
   - After clicking on the ‘Questions’ button, click on ‘Add Question’ Button